Who do we work with?

 Some children and young people may be making good progress and the STLS Sensory Service will provide information, advice and guidance to families and schools either through leaflets, online material or a telephone call.

-Children and young people with bilateral permanent moderate, severe or profound visual impairment are likely to meet the criteria for intervention from a Specialist Teacher for Visual Impairment.
+Children and young people with bilateral permanent moderate, severe or profound vision impairment are likely to meet the criteria for intervention from a Specialist Teacher for Vision Impairment.
 The allocation of this intervention will use the NatSIP Eligibility Framework and the Kent Support Allocation Matrix.